Justice, The Horse Behind The Headlines

-Justice (formerly Jester because he came in on April Fool’s Day) came to us from a plea for help from another rescue.
-Once we saw a photo of this severely emaciated horse, we immediately agreed to take him on.
-If this horse was to be saved, we had to act right away.
-When we arrived to pick him up, we saw what horrible shape he was in.
-He was not being fed during the winter because he was supposed to be “free grazed,” meaning he was somehow expected to find something to eat in a barren, muddy field.
+When we saw a photo of this severely emaciated horse, we knew we needed to act immediately if this horse was to be saved.
+He had not been fed during the winter because he was supposed to be “free grazed,” meaning he was somehow expected to find something to eat in a barren, muddy field.
+He was in horrible shape.

-Due to malnutrition, Justice had a prolapsed penis that was raw and infected after months of exposure.
-He went straight to the veterinary office for care.
-He was treated and his private parts were put in a sling up by his belly to reduce the swelling.
+Due to malnutrition, Justice did not even have the muscle strength to retract his penis, and it was infected after months of exposure.
+We took him straight to the veterinary hospital, where he was treated.
+His private parts were put in a sling up by his belly to reduce the swelling.
 His previous owner has attempted to geld Justice when he was young.
 Apparently only one testicle could be located and removed at the time, so he was still a half-stallion!
-This made having him in the training barn a challenge.
+This made handling him a challenge.

-Once he had gained enough weight, Justice was castrated and we continued to monitor his ability to retract his penis.
-It has improved but is still not complete.
-This means he we will have to be closely monitored during the colder months to avoid it getting frostbite again.
-He will have to have very good indoor shelter when the temperature dips, and even then he may eventually have to have part of the tip removed.
+Once he had gained enough weight, Justice was gelded and we continued to monitor his ability to retract his penis.
+It improved but he was never completely able to retract it.
+This means he will have to be closely monitored during the colder months to avoid it getting frostbite again.
+He will have to have very good indoor shelter when the temperature dips.
+He most likely will eventually have to have part of his penis amputated.

 NAME: Justice (formerly Jester)